emad-elsaid/emad-elsaid.github.io/_posts/2021-02-18-what are we sharing.md

 A system like IPFS went on to address the content with the hash of its bytes. if you change one byte it's different content.

-## In the content of a social media
+## In the context of a social media

-These are the concepts I assumed when I thought about a solution for this issue.
+These are the things I assumed when I thought about a solution for this issue.

 If I'm building a social media how can I address a piece of content?

 - I assumed that I shared the approximate content of the content
-- The content can change over time slightly is acceptable
+- changing the content slightly is acceptable

 So the solution I though that will be in the middle ground between both worlds (immutability and extreme alteration):